Position

 How much does a Research Attorney make?

 Research Attorneys play a key role in the legal field.
 They gather and analyze information to support legal cases.
-Their work is important and often well-paid.
-The average yearly salary for a Research Attorney is around $88,614.
-This salary can vary based on experience, location, and the type of employer.
+Their work is both detailed and important.
+The average yearly salary for a Research Attorney is $88,642.
+This figure can vary based on experience and location.

 The salary range for Research Attorneys can be quite broad.
-At the lower end, some earn just over $40,000 a year.
-At the higher end, salaries can reach up to $162,500 annually.
-Most Research Attorneys fall somewhere in the middle, earning between $73,409 and $129,091 per year.
-This range shows that with more experience and expertise, earnings can increase significantly.
-A Research Attorney's salary often reflects their dedication and the complexity of the cases they handle.
+At the lower end, some earn around $40,000 per year.
+At the higher end, salaries can reach up to $162,500.
+Most Research Attorneys fall somewhere in the middle, earning between $73,409 and $129,091 annually.
+This range shows the potential for growth and advancement in the field.

 View Research Attorney jobs nearby